Enricao/TFM-Contextual-Bandits-mobile-game/README.md

 > - "D1_Return (2-4).ipynb" notebook shows some results when varying alpha parameter and considering as reward the return after one day.

 ## Results folder
-This folder contains 5 notebooks where each of the metrics considered are analyzed for different alphas and number of game variants.
+This folder contains 5 notebooks where the metrics considered are analyzed for days 1, 3, and 7.
+We compute the best alpha via grid-search and show how the algorithm behaves with that alpha.
+This analysis is done for the two-game variants and four-game variants dataset.

+> - "AdRevenue_results.ipynb": Metric related with ad revenue obtained
+> - "IAP_results.ipynb": Metric related with in-game purchases revenue obtained
+> - "NumSessions_results.ipynb": Metric related with number of sessions
+> - "Return_results.ipynb": Metric related with if user has returned to the game or not
-> -
+> - "TimePlayed_results.ipynb": Metric related with time user has spend playing

 ## Contact